dewse/JaikeRaidRoster/README.md

 First update: I started using a googlesheet someone created to keep track of relic types and class roster for raids since we expected relic stacking to be an issue early xpac.
 Anyway, I've longed since then created more tabs and functionality from that original sheet.
 At this time this is what it containts on the main page:

 * Each tab automatically fills player's name in their rows.
-* Keeping tab of many of the player's values, such as Rank, Ilvl, number of BiS legendaries (2-4th BiS worth 0.5 value)
+* Keeping tab of many of the player's values, such as Rank, Ilvl, specs
-* Category to input each tier pieces raiders have, and sums total individual pieces at the bottom.
-* Autocalculate those pieces to state T20 Bonus status --> -- OR (2) Bonus!
-OR (4) Bonus!
-* Professions
-* Last updated field
+* Store info on all classes/spec: Primary stat, Top secondary stats (based on icyveins), Gear type, Role (melee, ranged, heal, tank), CCs and utility, Pawn strings.
+* This information is then provided on the frontpage for each class, along with player's profession
+* Metadata added to "ROSTER_FRONTPAGE* This information is gathered to show a counter for each of these previously mentioned values to assess raid needs.
+Additionally, it shows melee/ranged ratio, tank/heal/dps ratio.
+* Automatic timestamp when someone changes their ilvl or HoA rank.
 * Every column has an average at the bottom to compare player to team's value.
 * Attendance percentage average from the start of the tier (info gathered from Attendance tab)
 * Ranking average (info gathered from Rankings_Beta)
-* Totalscore that takes value from ilvl, ranks, legend, and set bonus
+* Totalscore that takes value from ilvl and ranks (used to be more, but they removed tier and legendaries)

-Totalscore = Ranks * Ilvl * Legend * T20Bonus
+((ILVL * 10) * ((HoA Ranks * 0.1) +40))

-* RANKS:0 to 51 =0, 52=1, additional points=0.07 (which is a full concord divided by 1/13.33 since it only gives that much for each additional)
-* Ilvl: value x 5
-* Legend: 0=1, additional points=0.2
-* T20 Bonus: 0=1, (2)=1.05, (4)=1.2
+# Char_DB

+Previously, all info was to be modified by the roster in "ROSTER_FRONTPAGE".
+However, given the amount of auto-calculated fields and the conditional formatting, I decided to switch all the user-inputed data to its own sheet, "Char_DB" that lacks these.
+Now every other sheet pulls its info from that sheet, using the ID on the left and VLOOKUP functions.

 # Attendance TAB